outdreamer/build-a-cure-1/docs/problems_current_analysis.md

 - the variable interactions usually studied aren't normally indexed by causal metadata like causal adjacency (direct vs. indirect cause) or causal shape

+- same problem as making risk assessment in isolation & evaluating transactions in isolation
+	- the risk presented to an insurer is not calculatable from metadata of the insured but from the system the insured exists in
+	- the risk in a transaction is calculatable using financial system metadata

 - causal shape analysis is crucial for:
 	- identifying variables that can be collapsed into other variables
 	- which variables that can be replaced with others